TheOddler/aplai/report/report.md

 ## TASK-DESCRIPTION

 Sudoku is a logic puzzle game.
-It consists of a a 9 by 9 board, divided in 3 by 3 blocks.
+It consists of a 9 by 9 board, divided in 3 by 3 blocks.
 Each cell must contain exactly one number between 1 and 9, and at the start some of these are filled in.
 Each column, row and block must contain all different numbers, so it's up to the player to find a configuration that works within these constraints (without of course changing the given numbers).